jmoellermath/translate-SGAI/README.md

  - Chapter 6
     - Chapter 6 Section 0 is done.
-    - Joe is working on chapter 6 Section 1.
+    - Chapter 6 Section 1 is done.
     - Chapter 6 Section 8 is done.

  - Chapter 7